By THOMAS PEIPERT, JESSE BEDAYN and BRITTANY PETERSON

 Aldrich was tackled and beaten by bar patrons during the attack that left 17 other people with gunshot wounds.
 He faces five murder charges and five charges of committing a bias-motivated crime causing bodily injury, online court records showed.

-Aldrich was released from the hospital and being held at the El Paso County jail, police said.
-He’s scheduled to make his first court appearance Wednesday by video from jail.
+Police said Tuesday that Aldrich had been released from the hospital and was being held at the El Paso County jail.

 He was arrested last year after his mother reported he threatened her with a homemade bomb and other weapons.
 Ring doorbell video obtained by The Associated Press shows Aldrich arriving at his mother’s front door with a big black bag the day of the 2021 bomb threat, telling her the police were nearby and adding, “This is where I stand.
 Today I die.”